yifatBij/deals-app/README.md

 ## Packages in used

-    axios - for restApi
+    axios: for restApi
     react-json-editor-ajrm: For JSON Editor
     react-json-pretty: render the result of Create deal result
-    react-linkify: At render deals list check if show links as link,
+    react-linkify: At render deals list check if show links as link
-    react-router-dom: navbar router,
+    react-router-dom: navbar router